Skip to main content

 Students will be trained to develop greater proficiency in supporting children, teens, and young adults.
 Coursework will focus on: issues in early intervention and infancy; issues in school-based settings; developmentally-appropriate interventions; working with disabled children and youth; trauma- informed care; evidence-based approaches to working with children and youth, including short term therapies, cognitive behavioral therapy, play therapy, expressive arts therapy, family therapy, and much more.

-One Column
+Two Column

 "After having just graduated from UC Berkeley, I was seeking a program that would provide me both a community and a solid academic foundation.
 And today I am so grateful to say that SCU’s Counseling and Psychology program gave me exactly that.
 It’s because of the relationships, the knowledge, and the practice I received from this program did I then have the opportunity to become the type of therapist I had sought out to be."

-- Kimberly Panelo, ’10, Counseling Psychology
+- Kim Panelo Xue, ’10, Counseling Psychology